zoot101/snapraid-daily/README.md

 ## Step 7 - Run Scrub to Check for Silent Corruption

 Runs Scrub using the **scrub_percent** & **scrub_age** input parameters specified in the config file **snapraid-daily.conf**.
-The start-time and finish time are computed such that is can be added to the main log.
+The start-time and finish time are computed such that is can be added to the main log that will form the email body.

 Before the scrub is carried out, the array is once again checked for changes since the last sync so the scrub can correctly run.